 Day jobs aside, Kevin also met up with other like-minded youngsters who wanted to produce their own films.
 The first film he photographed was an experimental film short about an existentially despondent vampire, called The Middle of a Two Tone Existence, which, in 1994, was also an experiment in getting the most out of a video image, when the idea of digital cinematography was still gaining a foothold.

-By 1998, Kevin had become a busy camera operator, working for Nickelodeon, Disney, and many other companies that blew into town with their various projects.
-He proved adept at operating Jimmy Jibs and large remote cameras, and was also in demand as a gaffer and DP on commercials, independent features, and industrials.
+By 1998, Kevin had become a busy camera operator, working for Nickelodeon, Disney, and companies that blew into town with their projects.
+He proved adept at operating Jimmy Jibs and large remote cameras, and was in demand as a gaffer and DP on commercials, independent features, and industrials.
 He also realized that Florida had taken him as far as he could go, and a change of locale was needed.